mproberts99/bf591-finalproject-mproberts99/README.md

-# bf591-assignment-2
+# bf591-finalproject
-The second assignment for the BF591 class, focusing on markdown and plotting.
+The final project for the BF591 class, creating an R Shiny app for a gene expression dataset.

-You can find more detail on context and testing [here](https://bu-bioinfo.github.io/r_for_biological_sciences/assignment-2.html).